-Tip: If you turn the encoder while holding shift $[\hat{1}]$, the setting will jump in steps of 10, greatly speeding up the process.
+Tip: If you turn the encoder while holding shift [1], the setting will jump in steps of 10, greatly speeding up the process.

-The MIDI channel can be set in the Global Menu, where you will also find a simple MIDI-monitor, where you can see the status of the connection and the last MIDI message received.
+The MIDI channel can be set in the Global Menu, where you will also find a simple MIDI-monitor, where you can see the status of the connection and the last four MIDI messages received.